-- 15.4 The chairperson, without the intervention of any other voting representative, may call any voting representative to order whenever, in the opinion of the chairperson, it is necessary to do so. - 15.5 A voting representative who claims that another voting representative has committed an act of disorder, or is out of order, may call the attention of the chairperson to the matter. - 15.6 The chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the board. - 15.7 The chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed.
+15.4 The chairperson, without the intervention of any other councillor, may call any councillor to order whenever, in the opinion of the chairperson, it is necessary to do so.

+- 15.5 A councillor who claims that another councillor has committed an act of disorder, or is out of order, may call the attention of the chairperson to the matter. - 15.6 The chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the council. - 15.7 The chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed.